denten-books/plain-text/2-device.md

 Modernist literary technique of the sort gestures towards the object, arresting the illusion of mimesis and revealing the artifice of the literary device.
-Yet, even for the formalists, technique remained an intra-textual procedure.
-The material affordances of the literary object were not seen as participating in the dynamics of meaning making.
+The material affordances of the literary object continually were not seen as participating in the dynamics of meaning making.
 The book itself receded from view.

 Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write: